AFLplusplus/AFLplusplus/docs/ideas.md

 its own mutator) and the work is to generalize MOpt for all the current and future mutators.

+## perf-fuzz Linux Kernel Module

+Port the parts of the Linux Kernel modified by [perf-fuzz](https://gts3.org/assets/papers/2017/xu:os-fuzz.pdf) in a LKM.
+Or reimplement it from scratch.

+This enable snapshot fuzzing on Linux with an incredible performance.

 ## QEMU 4-based Instrumentation

 First tests to use QEMU 4 for binary-only AFL++ showed that caching behavior